scr1ptie/scr1ptie/README.md

 Feel free to get in touch with me on discord.
 My username `scriptie`

-Interested in Exploit Programming & Source Code Analysis
+Focused on Exploit Programming & Source Code Analysis

 🥈 Veteran in Penetration testing and Red Teaming